zenodante/PicoCalc-micropython-driver/README.md

 ## Installation
 ### With filesystem
 The uf2 file already included file system and main.py, boot.py.
-Just flash it and remove the usb link to the pico module, tune on the picocalc.
+Just flash it and remove the usb link to the pico module, tune on the picocalc.(The auto reboot seems to be broken, after copy finished, the usb driver won't disappear.
+That's ok, let me check how to fix it >_<>)
 - **NO FILE COPY NEEDED!!
 The old file system will be destroyed!**

 - picocalc_micropython_ulab_eigenmath_withfilesystem_pico2.uf2 (you could use it with your pico 2 or pico 2w module)